We all know that Tobacco is terrible for you, but did you know that nicotine can actually be good for you?

 But it isn't just mental illnesses that nicotine can help.

-According to psychopharmacologist Paul Newhouse, director of the Center for Cognitive Medicine at Vanderbilt University School of Medicine in Nashville, “Nicotinic receptors in the brain appear to work by regulating other receptor systems.
+According to psycho pharmacologist Paul Newhouse, director of the Centre for Cognitive Medicine at Vanderbilt University School of Medicine in Nashville, “Nicotinic receptors in the brain appear to work by regulating other receptor systems.
 If you’re sleepy, nicotine tends to make you more alert.
 If you’re anxious, it tends to calm you.”

-Another positive of nicotine is its effect on your blood.
+Another positive of nicotine is nicotine's affect on your blood.
 A study performed at Stanford in 2000 revealed surprising results about nicotine's effect on blood vessels.
 The study showed that nicotine actually boosts the growth of new blood vessels.

-And that's not all; many studies show nicotine can help out all over the body:
+And that's not all; studies show nicotine can help out all over the body:

 - Obesity - As an appetite suppressant nicotine can help get the hunger under control

-- The Gut - Nicotine lowers the susceptibility to Crohn’s disease, Ulcerative Colitis, and other inflammatory bowel diseases
+- The Gut - Nicotine lowers susceptibility to Crohn’s disease, Ulcerative colitis, and other inflammatory bowel diseases

 - Wakefulness, Motivation, Alertness and Creativity - As above the brain is affected by nicotine and can help your brain work better!

 Nicotine can be great for the body, but it is important to remember that it is still addictive.
-Though some of the chemicals in cigarettes such as tar and sugar do help make it more addictive, smoking isn’t something to take up if you don't have to.
+Though some of the chemicals in tobacco such as tar and sugar do help make it more addictive, it isn't something to take up if you don't have to.

-But if you are a smoker and want to maintain the advantages of nicotine without the huge drawbacks of cigarettes, give a Smoko vaping kit a try!
+But if you are a smoker and want to keep the advantages of nicotine without the huge drawbacks of cigarettes, give one of our starter kit a try!